1337spectra/rogue/README.md

 This project is licensed under the terms of the GNU General Public License v3.0.

-A copy of the license can be found in the LICENSE.txt file.
+A copy of the license can be found in the LICENSE file.